-- Also research the habits that drive you and that perhaps are less consciously chosen.
+- Also, research the habits that drive you and that perhaps are less consciously chosen.
 These might be loosely called your addictions and distractions—the things you do that seem to occupy your time without giving you anything particularly beneficial.
-Whatever you put your time to involves some commitment.
+Whatever you put your time into involves some commitment.

 - Specifically, list character traits that sometimes drive you; you commit to those as well.
 Perhaps you are a fearful person, an angry one, are shame-based, or have another trait that drives your action to some degree, including a loving cheerful personality that puts you in situations that take up your precious time.